ExpertLove/perfect-tower2-full-guide/README.md

 [(GO HOME)](#all-links-compendium)

 ## Power Stone requirement
-All infinity stones have a 50 essence (In workshop-->stairs-->era-->Tab 3) requirement, a "prestige 3 times in (element) experiment in laboratory" requirement and a unique requirement based on the element shown below: /
+All infinity stones have a 50 essence (In workshop-->stairs-->era-->Tab 3) requirement, a "prestige 3 times in (element) experiment in laboratory" requirement and a unique requirement based on the element shown below: \
-Mine deeper than 100k in mine (Earth) /
+Mine deeper than 100k in mine (Earth) \
-T8+ Boiler or higher obtained in factory (Fire) /
+T8+ Boiler or higher obtained in factory (Fire) \
-1k museum neutral boost or greater in museum (Neutral) / 1e10 or more crates in trading post (Air) /
+1k museum neutral boost or greater in museum (Neutral)\
+1e10 or more crates in trading post (Air) \
-Total beacon tier of 100 or greater in construction firm (Nature) / 100M power or more in power plant (Electricity) /
+Total beacon tier of 100 or greater in construction firm (Nature) \
+100M power or more in power plant (Electricity) \
-100 shipments or more in shipyard (Water) /
+100 shipments or more in shipyard (Water) \
-Tier 3 Cylindro Defeated in Statue of Cubos (Universal) / 500 arcade coins or more in arcade (Light) /
+Tier 3 Cylindro Defeated in Statue of Cubos (Universal) \
+500 arcade coins or more in arcade (Light) \
-12 or more maximised servers in headquarters (Darkness)  /
+12 or more maximised servers in headquarters (Darkness) \